yopopova/JavaScript_Fundamentals_SoftUni/README.md

 - Analysis of complex problems and reduction to computer-executable steps
 - Basic HTML and CSS skills
 - Working with linear data structures

+## Certificate

+You can [follow the link](https://softuni.bg/certificates/details/119696/7a712fd5) to see my 'Programming Fundamentals with JavaScript' course score.